cfarias956/REGEX_EXPLANATION/README.md

 THEN I find a detailed explanation of what a specific component of the regex does<br />
 WHEN I reach the end of the tutorial<br />
 THEN I find a section about the author and a link to the author’s GitHub profile

+I have created a gist to help users better undersatnd Regular Expression Syntax.